dotnet/ai-samples/src/getting-started/azure-openai-sdk/03-ChattingAboutMyHikes/README.md

 # Chatting About My Previous Hikes

-This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
+This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a .NET 8.0 console application.
 Use the AI model to get analytics and information about your previous hikes.
-It consists of a simple console application, running locally, that will read the file `hikes.md` and send request to an Azure OpenAI service deployed in your Azure subscription and provide the result in the console.
+It consists of a console application, running locally, that will read the file `hikes.md` and send request to an Azure OpenAI Service deployed in your Azure subscription and provide the result in the console.

 Everything will be deployed automatically using the Azure Developer CLI.